5 min (1403 words) Read

 CHIARA FRATTO is an economist in the IMF’s Western Hemisphere Department.

-DENIZ IGAN is head of macroeconomic analysis at the Bank for International Settlements.
+DENIZ IGAN is head of the World Economic Studies Division at the IMF and recently returned from a period at the Bank for International Settlements.

 Opinions expressed in articles and other materials are those of the authors; they do not necessarily reflect IMF policy.